johnmilson125-png/terminal-equalizer/README.md

 * `main.cpp`: the entry point of the application.
 Initializes and calls audio engine and visualizer. <br>
 * `engine.cpp`: the data pipline.
 Responsible for capturing the audio levels and samples for the visualizer. <br>
 * `signal_processor.cpp`: the FIFO queue that is responsible for processing the audio samples for FFT. <br>
+* `fft.cpp`: responsible for performing all the math, including fast fourier transforms and decibel conversions. <br>
 * `visualizer.cpp`: to display the audio levels in a graphical way (spectral visualizer). <br>

 ## prereqs